 What is BLADABINDI?

 BLADABINDI is a backdoor threat, designed to inject systems with malicious payloads.
-In other words, following successful infiltration, it stealthily downloads/installs malware onto affected systems.
-At the time of research, BLADABINDI had been observed being proliferated bundled with Windscribe VPN installers.
+I.e., following successful infiltration, it stealthily downloads/installs malware onto affected systems.
+At the time of research, BLADABINDI has been observed being proliferated by and bundled with Windscribe VPN installers.

 "Bundling" is the term used to describe a deceptive marketing technique of packing ordinary software with unwanted or malicious additions.
-Windscribe is a legitimate cyber-security and privacy company, offering tools geared towards device and online security/privacy.
+Note that Windscribe is a legitimate cyber-security and privacy company offering tools geared towards device and online security/privacy.

-It must be emphasized that the BLADABINDI backdoor bundled with the aforementioned VPN application was not distributed through official channels (e.g. Windscribe's website, Google or Apple stores); cyber criminals pushed the modified installers through various unofficial and third party download sources.
+The BLADABINDI backdoor bundled with the aforementioned VPN application was not distributed through official channels (e.g. Windscribe's website, Google or Apple stores) - cyber criminals promoted the modified installers through unofficial and third party download sources.

-As mentioned in the introduction, the primary functionality of the BLADABINDI backdoor is causing chain infections (i.e. download/install additional malware).
-Hence, through this backdoor a compromised system can be infected with trojans, ransomware, cryptominers and other malicious programs.
+As mentioned, the primary function of the BLADABINDI backdoor is to cause chain infections (i.e., download/install additional malware).
+Through this backdoor, a compromised system can be infected with Trojans, ransomware, cryptominers and other malicious programs.

 To elaborate, BLADABINDI can download and execute files, as well as update them.
-The backdoor can also extract computer data, such as: device name, operating system details (e.g. version, architecture, etc.), and system account username.
-BLADABINDI can detect installed anti-virus tools installed onto the system as well.
+The backdoor can also extract computer data, such as device name, operating system details (e.g. version, architecture, etc.), and system account username.

-Another feature of this backdoor is taking snaps of the screen (i.e. screenshots).
-To summarize, BLADABINDI infections can lead to a wide variety of problems, including (but not limited to): device/data damage, financial losses, severe privacy issues and identity theft.
+To summarize, BLADABINDI infections can lead to a wide variety of problems, including (but not limited to) device/data damage, financial losses, severe privacy issues and identity theft.

-If it is known or suspected that BLADABINDI (or other malware) has already infected the system - an anti-virus must be used to eliminate it immediately.
+If it is known or suspected that BLADABINDI (or other malware) has already infected the system, use anti-virus software to eliminate it immediately.